eastonman/zesty-core/README.md

 Since Zig is still under development, the API of std library is not stablized, so the exact same version of Zig is required.

-By 2021-12-13, the upcoming Zig 0.9.0-dev is already breaking many std API and prevent the project from building.
+By 2021-12-13, the upcoming Zig 0.9.0 is already breaking many std API and prevent the project from building.

-Am planning to migrate to Zig 0.9.0.
+Zig 0.9.0 is comming soon, and of course `Zesty-Core` is planning to migrate to Zig 0.9.0.

 Some SBI feature used in the kernel is in SBI v0.3, So OpenSBI v0.9 and above is required.